josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🛡️_the_seven_layers_of_safeguard_breakdown.md

 - **Next: Failure-of-Confidence & Posture Collapse Nodes**.

 It forms the bridge into the institutional psychology + crisis-behaviour cluster
 that comes next in Polaris.

+_Last updated: 2025-12-12_